- General Information

 Coursework Overview

 MPhil candidates are examined on one essay of not more than 4,000 words (including footnotes but excluding bibliography), an essay of not more than 8,000 words (including footnotes but excluding bibliography), and a dissertation of not more than 12,000 words (including footnotes and appendices but excluding bibliography), all on subjects which must first be approved by the Degree Committee.
-For each of these pieces of work you will be arrange a supervisor, and choose a topic, in consultation with your Advisor, who is assigned to you by the Faculty at the start of Michaelmas Term.
-There are some restrictions on topics – see MPhil course structure for details – and deadlines for submission of titles.
-But broadly speaking you will have a lot of choice about what you write about, and a lot of opportunity to choose topics that especially interest you.
+There are some restrictions on topics – see MPhil course structure for details – but students have a great deal of freedom to select topics of interest to them.
+There are also deadlines for submission and changing of titles.

 Essays - general guidance